Wiros9/book/docs/specs/avanti/roles.rst

 Teachers can see the names of their pupils, but must not see all the clients in the database.
 Accordingly they cannot create new enrolments or new presences since this would require them to specify a client in the combobox (which would show all clients).
 OTHO a teacher *can* edit other fields on these records (e.g. change the workflow or write a remark).
-Since we cannot make the whoe record read-only, we disable the fields.
+Since we cannot make the whole record read-only, we disable the fields.

 >>> ar = rt.login("laura")
 >>> "pupil" in courses.Enrolment.objects.first().disabled_fields(ar)